jjgames/multi-photo/README.md

 Tool to take multiple product photos at the same time and resize them.

-[JJGames.com](https://www.jjgames.com/) uses a modified version of this to take product photos of thousands of used video games every day.
+[JJGames.com](https://www.jjgames.com/) uses a modified version of this to take product photos from different angles for thousands of video games every day.

 ## Setup